-I didn’t answer, knowing the argument that would follow.
-I took another mouthful, wincing at the cheer from the bar as the opening bars of Do They Know it’s Christmas inevitably blared from the speakers.
+I didn’t answer, sensing the argument forming in the air between us already.
+I took another mouthful, wincing as the opening bars of Do They Know it’s Christmas inevitably blared from the speakers.

 “Very well.
 Very well indeed, in fact.
 Profits are up.”